csc-training/csc-env-eff/slides/05_batch_jobs.md

     - number of cores
     - amount of memory
     - other resources like gpu, local disk, etc.
-- Jobs don't start instantly but are put in a queue (partition)

 # Example serial batch job script for Puhti